 The other half of the program consists of optional or elective courses.
-You can choose from further economics courses (for example international economics, international trade, environmental economics, industrial organisation, development economics, thinking strategically) or courses from other disciplines including finance, international studies, management, politics, marketing, geography, history, languages, mathematics, or computer science.
+Students can choose from further economics courses (for example big data, international economics, international trade, environmental economics, human resources economics, development economics, behavioural economics) or courses from other disciplines including accounting, finance, international studies, management, politics, marketing, geography, history, languages, mathematics, or computer science.
 In this way, the Bachelor of Economics will give students the opportunity to pursue one or more areas of interest outside of economics.

 The optional Honours (fourth) year involves the writing of a research report or thesis together with advanced coursework in macroeconomics, microeconomics and econometrics.